majeinfo/chaingun/README.md

 	--verbose is optional
-	--no-log disables the 'log actions' (see below for the actions) --disable-dns-cache can be used to disable the internal DNS cache that reduces the number of DNS Requests
+	--no-log disables the 'log actions' (see below for the actions) --disable-dns-cache can be used to disable the internal DNS cache that reduces the number of DNS Requests --trace-requests displays all the HTTP/S requests and their return code

 c) run the Manager (when Players are started as Daemons) :